GitHub integration

 • Members and above can create personal connections.

-• Guests can't use the GitHub integration.
+• Guests and limited members can't use the GitHub integration.

 Connection types